top of page

 The Right Membranous Labyrinth

-The diagram above shows the membranous labyrinth and it is this that contains the neuroepithelia that detect motion and sound.
-Surrounding the membranous labyrinth is the bony labyrinth.
+The diagram above shows the right-sided membranous labyrinth viewed from laterally.
+It is this that contains the neuroepithelia that detect motion and sound.
+Surrounding the membranous labyrinth is the bony labyrinth and the two are separated by a fluid filled space.
+The fluid is called perilymph.

 Despite the complexity of their shapes, the bony and membranous labyrinths can be simplified as in the following diagram.

-The yellow central portion in the diagram represents the membranous labyrinth.
-It contains endolymph and all of the neuroepithelia required for hearing and balance.
-Surrounding this membranous labyrinth is a fluid filled space.
+A cross section through a semicircular canal showing the membranous labyrinth and bony labyrinth.
+The membranous labyrinth contains endolymph and all of the neuroepithelia required for hearing and balance.
+Surrounding this is a fluid filled space.
 This space separates the membranous labyrinth from the bony labyrinth.
-The space is filled with perilymph and can be considered to act in the same way as CSF - as a cushion for the delicate structures it protects.
+The space between the two labyrinths is filled with perilymph and can be considered to act in the same way as CSF - as a cushion for the delicate structures it protects.

-The endolymph is produced by 'Dark Cells' within the membranous labyrinth.
-The dilated portion in this diagram represents the endolymphatic sac (ES).
-This is thought to regulate the volume and composition of the endolymph although how this is done is open to speculation.
+The endolymph is produced by 'Dark cells' within the membranous labyrinth.
+They are dark because they are packed with mitochondria.
+The endolymphatic sac is thought to assist in regulating the volume and composition of the endolymph, although how this is done is not yet completely clear.

-If the volume, composition or specific gravity of the endolymph is changed, as in Ménière's Syndrome or alcohol consumption, the function of the balance and hearing epithelia within it are affected.
-Both Ménière's and Alcohol intoxication are explained in other tutorials.
+If the volume, composition or specific gravity of the endolymph is changed, for example as in Ménière's Syndrome or alcohol consumption, the function of the balance and hearing neuroepithelia within it are affected.
+Both Ménière's and alcohol intoxication are explained in other tutorials.

 The posterior canal is supplied via the inferior vestibular nerve.
 This nerve also supplies part of the saccule.